Time-optimal synchronisation to self-sustained oscillations under bounded control

-\textit{Conclusions--} In this Letter, we have solved the minimum-time synchronisation problem to the Liénard equation's limit cycle.
+In this paper, we have solved the minimum-time synchronisation problem to the Liénard's limit cycle.
 Leveraging Pontryagin's Maximum Principle, we have derived general analytical results, \ref{result1}--\ref{result4}, that have been instrumental for developing a robust backward-integration algorithm for finding numerical solutions.

 Our application of such general framework to the paradigmatic case of the van der Pol oscillator has revealed detailed insights of the optimal control structure across the whole phase space.
 As the force bound $K$ decreases or the initial condition moves further from the limit cycle, both the complexity of the optimal control and the minimum synchronisation time increase.
 This behaviour is intuitively sound, as greater constraints on the system lead to more intricate trajectories and longer connection times.